DivadNojnarg/blogdown_sources/content/blog/awesomeDashboards.md

 )
 ```

-Notice that the image is not display because I did not provide any source
+The profile image is not displayed because I did not provide any source
 `tags$img(class = "img-circle", src = "", alt = "User Avatar")`.
-Up to you to provide
+Up to you to pass
 your own image that should by in the **/www** directory of your application.
-Of course, it would be better if you wrap this custom R code in your own function like that:
+It would be better if you wrapped this custom R code in your own function like that:

 ```
 my_tiny_socialbox <- function(username = "Paul", userposition = "looking for job",